abhinav4848/Obsidian-Medicine/developmental dysplasia of the hip.md

 	Firstborn, birth wt. > 5kgs, Girl child, oligohydramnios, breech presentation, family history, Age < 3yo
 # Clinical Features
-[[Limping Child|Limping]], painless leg that is shorter than the other.
+[[limping child|Limping]], painless leg that is shorter than the other.
 Unequal skin folds.
 ### Exam:
 Barlow #named : attempt to dislocate an articulated femoral head.
 Note: might be negative if hip is already dislocated at the time of presentation.
 Ortolani #named : relocate a dislocated femoral head.